-- Slice cabbage according to your preference: you can slice into thin strips, chop into small bites, or shred in a food processor.
+- Slice cabbage according to your preference: slice into thin strips, chop into small bits, or shred in a food processor.
 Add cabbage to a large bowl and sprinkle with salt.

 - Using your hands, massage cabbage to release liquids and soften slightly.
 You can also let the cabbage stand for 15 minutes to soften further.
-Drain and reserve any liquid that comes out of the cabbage.
-Stir in optional mix-ins, if using.
+Stir in optional mix-ins.

 Yield: 1 mostly-full quart jar

-Red and green cabbage image from Shutterstock; other images mine.
+Red and green cabbage image from Shutterstock; all other images mine.